thegreenwebfoundation/developer-docs/src/docs/grid-intensity-cli/explainer/providers.md

 If you would like us to integrate more providers please [open an issue](https://github.com/thegreenwebfoundation/grid-intensity-go/issues).

+## Listing providers

+You can generate a list of all available providers in
 ## Changing providers

 When running the Grid Intensity CLI, you can change providers by passing the `--provider` flag, along with the name of the provider you want to use.
 Alternately, you can set `GRID_INTENSITY_PROVIDER` as an environment variable.